GoWithGuide

 Rialto

-The Rialto is the historic and commercial heart of Venice, named after “Rivo Alto” (High Bank), the area where the city’s earliest settlements began.
-It became a bustling hub of trade in the Middle Ages, home to banks, markets, and merchants from across Europe and the East.
+The Rialto area, from which Venice’s earliest settlements began, is the historic and commercial heart of the city.
+Named after “Rivo Alto” (High Bank), this district became a bustling hub of trade during the Middle Ages, attracting merchants from Europe and the East, and serving as the center for banks and markets.

-The Rialto Bridge, the most iconic crossing over the Grand Canal, was inaugurated in 1591.
-Designed by Antonio da Ponte, it replaced a series of earlier wooden bridges, one of which collapsed under the weight of a crowd.
-The stone structure was completed in three years (1588–1591) and represented an ambitious feat of engineering for its time.
-Its single-span design, with elegant arches and lined shops, became a symbol of Venice's wealth and ingenuity.
+The Rialto Bridge, inaugurated in 1591 and designed by Antonio da Ponte, is the most iconic crossing over the Grand Canal.
+Replacing a series of earlier wooden bridges (one of which tragically collapsed), this stone marvel was completed in just three years (1588–1591) and stands as a testament to Venetian engineering.
+Its single-span design, adorned with elegant arches and lined with shops, symbolizes the city’s wealth and ingenuity.

-Adjacent to the bridge is the Rialto Market, active since the 11th century.
-The Pescheria (fish market building), constructed in the early 20th century in neo-Gothic style, still operates today, offering fresh seafood from the lagoon.
-Nearby, the Erberia buzzes with colorful stalls of fruits, vegetables, and spices.
+Adjacent to the bridge is the Rialto Market, a vibrant area active since the 11th century.
+The Pescheria (fish market), built in the early 20th century in neo-Gothic style, continues to offer fresh seafood from the Venetian lagoon, while the Erberia bustles with colorful stalls selling fruits, vegetables, and spices.

 11:30 PM